lucapompei/k8s-cluster/jenkins-cicd/README.md

 - gitUrl: The project git url
 - gitBranch: The project git branch to use to run CI/CD
 - gitTag: The project git tag to use to run CI/CD
-- gitTestBranch (default 'develop'): The local git branch to use to know if push on test environment
-- gitCollBranch (default 'release'): The local git branch to use to know if push on coll environment
-- gitProdBranch (default 'master'): The local git branch to use to know if push on prod environment
+- gitProductionBranch (default: master): The branch used for production release, for which the git tag became mandatory

 Build data
 - jdkVersion (default: OpenJDK-11): The JDK to use to build the project
-- customMavenProfile: A custom maven profile to use for building phase
+- customMavenCommand: A custom maven command to use for building phase
+- sonarAllowedBranches (default: develop), description: The comma-separated list of branches for which use Sonar

 Kubernetes data
 - toKubernetes (default: false): Indicates whether the deployment is directed to Kubernetes
 - kubernetesCredentials: The Kubernetes credentials ID stored in Jenkins
 - kubernetesCluster: The Kubernetes cluster name in which to deploy
+- kubernetesBranchMapping (default: master): The list of allowed branches for which deploy on Kubernetes

 Mattermost data
 - toMattermost (default: false): Indicates whether the deployment is directed to Kubernetes